Why career planning tools and frameworks matter more than you think

 Career pathing frameworks come in three architecture types: vertical ladders (junior to senior to principal), career lattices (lateral moves across functions alongside vertical advancement), and dual-track paths (management and technical expertise as equal advancement routes).
 The type you use shapes every development decision that follows.

 The vertical ladder was the standard for decades: each step is a promotion.
-But the career lattice lets people move laterally – stepping into different functions, then up within that function.
+But the career lattice lets people move laterally, stepping into different functions and then up within that function.
 Buffer’s engineering career framework demonstrates this in practice, letting a developer move into project management, or a manager move back into an individual contributor role without it counting as a demotion [4].

 Most organizations don’t publish their career frameworks, which creates the feeling that progression is mysterious and political.
 When frameworks are public, people stop guessing and start planning.
-Medium’s engineering growth framework breaks down specific competencies expected at each level and encourages personalized growth plans reviewed every 6 weeks [10].
+Medium’s engineering growth framework breaks down specific competencies expected at each level, and the company describes growth plans that are revisited on a roughly six-week cadence [10].
 Spotify’s career steps framework emphasizes progression based on impact and knowledge depth, explicitly allowing lateral and backwards movement as part of development [11].

 If your organization doesn’t have a published framework (most don’t), you can reverse-engineer one.
 GitLab’s open-source handbook provides detailed career frameworks by discipline, breaking down specific technical and behavioral competencies for each career level [12].
 Even if you don’t work there, studying published frameworks gives you a realistic map for strategic career planning.

 Public frameworks turn career anxiety into career planning.
-If you can see the criteria, you can meet the criteria.
+Once you can see the criteria your organization promotes against, you can deliberately work to meet those criteria.

 4. Competency-based career frameworks: define what success looks like